petscaramussi/petscaramussi/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JavaScript 🟨 and yours frameworks 🌌
+- 🌱 I’m currently learning .Net 🟣 and mastering backend abilities 🌌
 - 💬 Ask me about Anything, so i'll search in StackOverflow
 - ⚡ Fun fact: i'm always looking for new technologies